Running and deploying apps

 Queue options aren’t available in personal workspaces.

 • Service-level agreement — Specify efficiency targets for human review in minutes, hours, or days.
-Timing begins when a deployment run begins, and the SLA is satisfied on a given document when it’s marked as reviewed.
+Timing begins when a deployment run begins, and the SLA is satisfied on a given file when it’s marked as reviewed.
 The Review tab indicates time remaining against the SLA to help reviewers prioritize.

 Configuring integrations